 Our Mission & Philosophy

-Stonehill College, a Catholic institution of higher learning founded by the Congregation of Holy Cross, is a community of scholarship and faith, anchored by a belief in the inherent dignity of each person.
+Stonehill College, a Catholic institution of higher learning founded and guided by the Congregation of Holy Cross, is a community of scholarship and faith, committed to fostering a culture where differences are affirmed and anchored by a belief in the inherent dignity of each person.

-Through its curriculum of liberal arts and sciences and pre-professional programs, Stonehill College provides an education of the highest caliber that fosters critical thinking, free inquiry and the interchange of ideas.
+Through its undergraduate and graduate programs in liberal arts, sciences and business, Stonehill College provides an education of the highest caliber that fosters critical thinking, free inquiry and interchange of ideas.

-Stonehill College educates the whole person so that each Stonehill graduate thinks, acts, and leads with courage toward the creation of a more just and compassionate world.
+In fulfillment of its motto, Lux et Spes, Stonehill College educates the whole person so that each Stonehill graduate thinks, acts and leads with courage to create a more just and compassionate world.